SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 # TL;DR.

 Getting ready for the Ubuntu 24.04 LTS upgrade is a step-by-step process.
-It includes making a bootable USB on Windows, installing and securing Ubuntu, setting up Ubuntu Studio, and backing up my system with CloneZilla.
-The guide also talks about installing different package managers, browsers, important software, and LLM utilities to make sure I'm ready to use the new distribution.
-The upgrade to Ubuntu 24.04 LTS, happening on April 25, 2024, aims to offer a stable and reliable system for developers and users who need a predictable computing environment.
+It includes making a bootable USB thumb drive on Windows 11, installing and securing Ubuntu, setting up Ubuntu Studio, and imaging my system with CloneZilla.
+This post also covers installing different package managers, browsers, various software, and LLM utilities.
+The upgrade to Ubuntu 24.04 LTS, happening on April 25, 2024, aims to offer a stable system for users who need a predictable computing environment.

 > **Attributions:**
 >